Transcending SAD: Winter Wellness Through Togetherness

 Heal Your Mind

 Studies show inflammation in your brain has an effect on your mental health.
 The result could be depression and anxiety, but you can prevent this from happening by reducing inflammation through diet and supplements.
-For examples, CBD oil has been linked to the reduction of inflammation, and it works by delivering the healing properties of cannabis without the mood-enhancing effects.
-This CBD oil guide will provide a list of the top oils this year so that you can make an informed decision, but it’s best to get your doctor’s opinion before you begin a new treatment.
+Take a look at our Matcha Capsules and Turmeric-Matcha Capsules for their mood-elevating effects.
+Always best to get your doctor’s opinion before you begin a new treatment.

 As the seasons change, so do our daylight hours.
 And while the days become shorter, it doesn’t mean we have to spend our days indoor and sequestered.
 Getting outside and soaking up some fresh air and vitamin D can go a long way toward boosting your mood.
 One way to get outdoors is to engage your community and encourage events that bring people together.
 Whether it’s for a food drive or blanket drive, getting people involved is central to any community event.